liveview-native/live_view_native/guides/ex_doc_notebooks/getting-started.md

 ## Kino LiveView Native

 To run a Phoenix Server setup with LiveView Native from within Livebook we built the [Kino LiveView Native](https://github.com/liveview-native/kino_live_view_native) library.

+Whenever you run one of our Livebooks, a server starts on localhost:4000.
+Ensure you have no other servers running on port 4000

+Kino LiveView Native defines the **LiveView Native: LiveView** and **LiveViewNative: Render Component** smart cells within these guides.

 ## Troubleshooting